Smooth rational surfaces of $d=11$ and $\pi=8$ in $\mathbb{P}^5$: Introduction

 Our point of view is the study of complete linear systems.
-The complete linear systems are generated by some results on the adjunction mapping, due to Sommese and Van de Ven \cite{SV87}.
-The study is based on describing the geometry of the points blown up in $\mathbb{P}^2$ to obtain the surface is question, similar to the classification of smooth surfaces in $\mathbb{P}^4$ done by Catanese and Hulek \cite{CH97}, and Popescu and Ranestad \cite{PR96}.
+The complete linear systems are obtained by some results on the adjunction mapping, due to Sommese and Van de Ven \cite{13}.
+Recall that every smooth surface can be embedded into $\mathbb{P}^5$ through generic projection.
+One consequence of this is that we have cannot expect similar relations between the invariants in $\mathbb{P}^5$ as one would in $\mathbb{P}^4$, so we obtain more complete linear systems then we would with in $\mathbb{P}^4$ through the adjunction mappings.

 Our main result is the following: